Skip to main content

 From here everything will happen automatically.

-• GitHub Actions will release the versioned packages to GitHub Packages
+• GitHub Actions will release the versioned package to GitHub Packages

 • A webhook will create an announcement into #project-stratus Slack channel